m-Alishahid/Marketplace-Technical-Foundation-AliCarGo-/README.md

-## 🚀 AliCarGo - Car Rental Marketplace Hackathon
+# 🚀 AliCarGo - Car Rental Marketplace Hackathon

-Welcome to the official repository for the **Car Rental Marketplace Hackathon Project**.
+Welcome to the official repository for **AliCarGo**, the Car Rental Marketplace Hackathon Project.
 This project was built during a 7-day hackathon, focusing on creating a dynamic, user-friendly, and fully functional car rental marketplace platform.

 ## 📅 Hackathon Structure